vincentc0202/personal-website/README.md

 - **Next.js** – Framework for server-side rendering and static site generation
 - **react-three-fiber** – Library for integrating 3D graphics using Three.js
 - **Tailwind CSS** – Utility-first CSS framework for styling and layout

-## Purpose
-The goal of this website was to provide a unique and interactive way to present my resume, projects, and interests.
-Instead of just listing experiences in text format, I wanted visitors to visually engage with my work, making the website an extension of my personality and technical skills.

 ## Challenges Faced
 - **Learning Web Development** – This was one of my first web development projects, requiring me to learn the fundamentals of React and Next.js from scratch.